malemay/soybean_sv_paper/README.md

 The [breakpoint refinement pipeline](https://github.com/malemay/breakpoint_refinement) should be installed under `scripts/breakpoint_refinement`.

+The scripts and Makefile also expect to find Circos configuration files (the .conf files distributed with the software packaed) under `external/circos_config_files`.

 Some programs needed for reproducing analyses were modified from existing software:

-* We forked `R` package [sveval](https://github.com/jmonlong/sveval) and slightly modified it to add support for benchmarking duplications and for extracting more exhaustive output.
+* We forked the `R` package [sveval](https://github.com/jmonlong/sveval) and slightly modified it to add support for benchmarking duplications and for extracting more exhaustive output.
-This version can be installed from [our fork](https://github.com/malemay/sveval.git) by installing the commit 65f2781cad9c1e0979c93efac41f8157a436703f on branch soybean-nanopore-svs.
+This version can be installed from [our fork](https://github.com/malemay/sveval.git) by using the commit 65f2781cad9c1e0979c93efac41f8157a436703f on branch soybean-nanopore-svs.

-* The script [scripts/addMissingPaddingGmax4.py](https://github.com/malemay/soybean_sv_paper/blob/master/scripts/addMissingPaddingGmax4.py) was adapted from [addMissingPaddingHg38.py](https://github.com/vgteam/sv-genotyping-paper/blob/master/human/misc-scripts/addMissingPaddingHg38.py) to use the soybean reference genome instead of human reference genome.
+* The script [scripts/addMissingPaddingGmax4.py](https://github.com/malemay/soybean_sv_paper/blob/master/scripts/addMissingPaddingGmax4.py) was adapted from [addMissingPaddingHg38.py](https://github.com/vgteam/sv-genotyping-paper/blob/master/human/misc-scripts/addMissingPaddingHg38.py) to use the soybean reference genome instead of the human reference genome.
 The original MIT copyright notice is included in our modified file.

 ## Data availability

 ### Sequencing data

-The Illumina data used in this project is available from the [SRA](https://www.ncbi.nlm.nih.gov/sra) using the study accession number [SRP094720](https://www.ncbi.nlm.nih.gov/sra/?term=SRP094720).
+* The Illumina data used in this project is available from the [SRA](https://www.ncbi.nlm.nih.gov/sra) using the study accession number [SRP094720](https://www.ncbi.nlm.nih.gov/sra/?term=SRP094720).
 These data should be placed under `illumina_data/raw_fastq/` to reproduce the analyses.

-the Oxford Nanopore data generated by this project is available from the [SRA](https://www.ncbi.nlm.nih.gov/sra) using the study accession number [SRP331097](https://www.ncbi.nlm.nih.gov/sra/?term=SRP331097).
+* The Oxford Nanopore data generated by this project is available from the [SRA](https://www.ncbi.nlm.nih.gov/sra) using the study accession number [SRP331097](https://www.ncbi.nlm.nih.gov/sra/?term=SRP331097).
 These data should be placed under `nanopore_data/` to reproduce the analyses.

 ### Reference data